American Educational Research Association: Events

 AERA's Annual Meeting held every spring is the largest gathering of scholars in the education research field with approximately 14,000 participants.
 The five-day conference is a showcase of research studies across education disciplines at all levels.
+The average number of attendees from 2007–2017 was 14,967.

 AERA also hosts the annual Brown Lecture in Education Research, which highlights the role of research in advancing equality in education.
 The first Brown Lecture was held in 2004 to commemorate the 50th anniversary of the Brown v.
 Board of Education decision.

 Education research and policy

-AERA is expanding the availability of their resources by participating in the open access movement.
-AERA currently offers Educational Researcher (journal) open access, as well as an Online Paper Repository containing presentations from the 2010 Annual Meeting forward.
+AERA is expanding the availability of its resources by participating in the open access movement.
+AERA currently offers Educational Researcher (journal) open access, as well as an Online Paper Repository and i-Presentation Gallery containing presentations from the 2010 Annual Meeting forward.
 An open access, peer-reviewed journal – AERA Open – launched in 2014.

 On the policy front, AERA is actively involved in revisions to the common rule.
 Executive Director Felice J. Levine served on the National Research Council committee charged with reviewing proposed regulations.
 The committee published its report in early 2014.

-AERA helps lead an ongoing initiative as part of the social science research community to increase federal funding for education research, particularly research in the social and behavioural sciences.
+AERA helps lead an ongoing initiative as part of the social science research community to increase federal funding for education research, particularly research in the social and behavioral sciences.

+AERA selects and appoints scholars as AERA Fellows in a process based on peer nominations.
+This is an effort to bring together seasoned researchers who are recognized for their contributions and contribute to the advancement of educational research.

-In addition, AERA is active in the reauthorization of the Institute of Education Sciences bill – Strengthening Education through Research Act – which was advanced by the United States House Committee on Education and the Workforce in April 2014.
+In addition, AERA was active in the reauthorization of the Institute of Education Sciences bill – Strengthening Education through Research Act – which was advanced by the United States House Committee on Education and the Workforce in April 2014.

 Education research initiatives

 AERA is involved in several education research initiatives, ranging from specific advocacy topics to supporting projects that serve the larger community.
 AERA supports the Education Research Conferences Program, which awards grants for conferences on ground-breaking topics.
 AERA's Education Research Service Projects is designed to encourage researchers to offer their expertise to organizations and groups who may have a need but not the funds to engage their assistance.

+Affirmative action court cases

-One topic area that AERA has been immensely involved is affirmative action.
-In 2013, AERA presented an amicus brief on the importance of science in a major affirmative action case – Fisher v.
+One area in which AERA has been greatly involved is the issue of affirmative action.
+In 2013, AERA presented an amicus brief on the importance of science in a major affirmative action case, Fisher v.
 University of Texas at Austin.
+In 2022, AERA submitted an amicus brief to the U.S. Supreme Court in support of narrowly tailored race-conscious admissions practices in the cases of Students for Fair Admissions, Inc., v.
+President & Fellows of Harvard College, and Students for Fair Admissions, Inc., v.
+University of North Carolina, et al.

 AERA also presented an amicus brief on affirmative action in December 2015.